unnus/unnus/content/medical/healthcare-branding-the-compact-guide-2020-examples.md

 To illustrate, I’ll use two pitches for a dental practice, one with a **why** message (or a purposeful message) and the other with a **what** message (a simple value offering).

-**First (WHAT MESSAGE):**
+**#\~First (WHAT MESSAGE):**

-“_We’re Confidental™, we provide the highest oral care services for our patients at an affordable price.
-Enjoy a brighter smile!_”
+**_We’re Confidental™, we provide the highest oral care services for our patients at an affordable price.
+Enjoy a brighter smile!_**

 It states who they are, and what they do.
 Good.
 It also explains how this benefits patients (affordable prices/brighter smile).
 Let’s see how this will look when your “why” is well articulated.

-**SECOND (WHY MESSAGE):**
+**#\~SECOND (WHY MESSAGE):**

-“_What good is a smile if you’re nervous about it?
+**_What good is a smile if you’re nervous about it?
 Our practice was founded to help patients lead a stress-free lifestyle.
 The more confident you are, the less stressed your life is.
 There are many ways to fight anxiety; one is to be confident in your dental appearance.
 That’s where we come in.
-We make you confident in your smile._”
+We make you confident in your smile._**

 Being vocal about the **Why** in the second pitch does one thing that gains you a competitive edge.
 It influences preference-based judgments about your medical business.